top of page

 Purpose

 The Menu Bar organizes every Rhino command into logical categories.
-It’s where you’ll find the complete set of tools — even those not displayed as icons.
+It’s where I find the complete set of tools — even those not displayed as icons.
+This is especially helpful when I’m new and can’t yet recall command names.

 Key Menus and What They Offer